 That makes the audit report more thorough than what you get on LastPass.
-Also, the evaluation process has the same level of intensity as LastPass has.
+Also, the evaluation process has the same level of intensity as LastPass.

 Even though both the tools are excellent in sharing passwords and evaluating database, Dashlane is the winner for me.

-The reason is simple – 1) it returns a more comprehensive audit report and 2) sharing password is pretty easy and involves fewer steps than LastPass.
+The reason is simple – 1) it returns a more comprehensive audit report and 2) sharing a secure password is pretty easy and involves fewer steps than LastPass.

 4. Device compatibility and limitations

 Device compatibility is not a concern at all with either tool.
-Both the programs can be installed on Windows, macOS, Android, and iOS devices.
+They have n app for pretty much every tool in your arsenal, including Windows, macOS, Android, and iOS devices.

-Moreover, you can use them as extensions for almost all the popular browsers like Chrome, Firefox, Safari, Microsoft Edge, and Opera.
+Moreover, you can also add them as an extension for any web browser you prefer, including Chrome, Firefox, Safari, Microsoft Edge (previously Internet Explorer), and Opera.

 However, what makes the difference here is the limitations that come with the free accounts of both these giants.